-This article shows you the steps to install Windows 98 FE and SE (First/Second Edition) on a new virtual machine created using the Oracle VM VirtualBox virtualization program will create this virtual machine.
+This article will guide you through the steps to successfully set up Windows 98 FE and SE (First/Second Edition) on a brand-new virtual machine.
+The highly reputable and reliable Oracle VM VirtualBox virtualization program will create this virtual machine.

-Microsoft released the first version of Windows 98 on June 25, 1998, as an improvement to the Windows 95 operating system.
+Microsoft released the first version of Windows 98 on June 25, 1998, to improve the Windows 95 operating system.

-Key features of Windows 98 include better AGP support, functional USB drives, FAT32 file system, disk support larger than 2GB, multi-monitor, and ACPI support.
+Key features of Windows 98 include better AGP support, functional USB drives, FAT32 file system, disk support more significant than 2GB, multi-monitor, and ACPI support.

-Unfortunately, when you want to install and try Windows 98 on your physical computer, you will not be able to use up-to-date technologies and you will not be able to find the drivers for the hardware.
-Therefore, using virtualization software such as VirtualBox, you can install and experience it on the virtual machine by following this video for the FE version of the Windows 98 system and this video for the SE version or by following the steps below.
+Unfortunately, when you want to install and try Windows 98 on your physical computer, you cannot use up-to-date technologies or find the drivers for the hardware.
+Therefore, you can install and experience virtualization software such as VirtualBox on the virtual machine by following this video for the FE version of the Windows 98 system and this video for the SE version or by following the steps below.

-Step 1: First of all, download the ISO file of the Windows 98 FE or SE operating system to your computer from the links below or from a source on the Internet.
+Step 1: First, download the ISO file of the Windows 98 FE or SE operating system to your computer from the links below or a source on the Internet.

 Step 2: After running the Oracle software, start the wizard to create a new virtual computer by clicking the New icon from the tool menu or shortcut tools.